DrHazemAli/image-studio/docs/legacy/tools-reference.md

-# Tools Reference - Azure Image Studio
+# Tools Reference - Image Studio

-This comprehensive guide covers all available tools and their usage in Azure Image Studio.
+This comprehensive guide covers all available tools and their usage in Image Studio.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.

 **Last Updated**: September 8, 2025
-**Version**: 1.0.2
+**Version**: 1.0.3

 ## 🛠️ Tools Overview

-Azure Image Studio provides a comprehensive set of tools for image generation, editing, and manipulation.
+Image Studio provides a comprehensive set of tools for image generation, editing, and manipulation.
 All tools are accessible through the toolbar and can be used with keyboard shortcuts for efficient workflow.

 ## 🎨 Navigation Tools